 Problem with your American Express bill?
-We explain what to look for with your bills from American Express and what you can do if something isn’t right.
+We explain what to look for on your bill from American Express — and what you can do if something isn’t right.

 Do you have a complaint against American Express because of your bill?
 Maybe your bill is hard to understand.
 Perhaps there are charges that make no sense and leave you puzzled.
 Does your bill not reflect your recent payment?
 Maybe you are just not happy with your American Express bill and you are trying to understand the statement.
 No matter what the reason, we are going to explore how to understand your American Express bill in this article.

 Prior to 2015, you would receive a monthly statement in the US mail.
 However, in Sept of 2015 American Express changed its customers to online statements.
 Account communications are now also performed electronically instead of in the mail.
 You will use the American Express online bill payment to pay your bill each month.
 You can also set up automatic payments, so you don’t ever have to worry about a missed payment.
 However, many people do not want to conduct business over the internet, so you do have the option of contacting American Express and asking for a paper statement.

 Here are some steps to help you understand your online American Express Bill:

 The paper American Express bill is very straight forward and classic in its simplicity.
 You’ll clearly see the total amount you owe on the account that is compiled by the end of the billing period.
 The previous balance is listed along with any adjustments such as payments, fees, interest, or new charges.
 The minimum American Express credit card payment is printed near the bottom of the statement.
 It is the amount that you must pay to keep your account current.

 The payment must be received by the due date printed on the statement or your account could fall behind.
 There is a section on the statement that tells you what can happen if you do not send the payment in time or fail to pay the minimum amount due.
 There is a box on the statement that explains how long it will take to pay off the balance if you only make the minimum payment each month.